May is National Bike Month

 - Get out on your bike and set an example.
 Riding – and riding safely – will encourage others to come along.
 Whether it’s going to work, racing, or simply enjoying the sunshine on the weekend, riding with a helmet, high-visibility clothing, and a well-maintained bicycle will make you an ambassador for cycling safety.

 - Find out about local biking days.
-During National Bike Month, many schools, employers, and community organizations sponsor Bike to Work and Bike to School Days.
+During National Bike Month, many schools, employers, and ministry organizations sponsor Bike to Work and Bike to School Days.

 - Plan an event.
 Why not plan your own event?
 Rally your friends, neighbors, and co-workers to ride for a good cause and get some exercise along the way.
 You can also plan and participate in events such as local bike safety days.